docksal/docksal/docs/content/core/system-vhost-proxy.md

      - io.docksal.cert-name=${VIRTUAL_HOST_CERT_NAME:-none}
 ```

+In the example above, MailHog application listends on port `8025` inside the `mail` container.
+Docksal's vhost-proxy handles the routing and mapping from `http(s)://mail.${VIRTUAL_HOST}` (e.g., http://mail.myproject.docksal.site) to http://mail:8025 (internal endpoint accessible only between containers in a project stack).

-Your host machine as well as containers will be able to access that virtual-host endpoint.
+Your host machine as well as containers will be able to access the exposed virtual host endpoint.

 {{% notice info %}}
 You may also need to [expose the port on the container](https://docs.docker.com/compose/compose-file/compose-file-v2/#expose)